TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 https://raw.githubusercontent.com/TheThinkingHome/Automations/main/blueprints/automation/sentinel_notify.yaml
 ```

-Your imported copy is a snapshot; re-import to pick up newer development builds, and check the version number in the blueprint description.
+Your imported copy is a snapshot; re-import to pick up newer releases, and check the version number in the blueprint description.
 Upgrading from 1.x: re-import, then open each existing automation, select its new to-do list, and save.
 The helper carries over; the first run after upgrade announces everything currently flagged once, since the list starts empty, and the addition-only gate takes over from there.

 ## Setting Up the Automation